Where to Shop in Portland

 Portland is a funny place.
-The whole time we were there, we couldn't stop thinking, "It's everything they said it would be and more!"
+The whole time I was there, I couldn't stop thinking, "It's everything they said it would be and more!"
 It's a hipster mecca with lots of trees, an episode of Portlandia without the irony.

-One thing we did not expect to find in Portland were really good stores, though in hindsight that seems silly.
-Because from fancy-pants boutiques filled with Suno and APC to sweet little naturopath apothecaries, PDX literally has it all.
-Though this list is by no means meant to be an exhaustive Portland shopping guide, it is indeed meant to honor the handful of stores we literally could not stop thinking about once we returned to NYC.
+One thing I did not expect to find in Portland were really good stores, though in hindsight that seems silly.
+Because of course this town would have everything, from well curated boutiques stocked with Suno and APC to sweet little naturopath apothecaries.
+Though this list is by no means exhaustive, it is indeed meant to honor the handful of stores I literally could not stop thinking about once I returned to NYC.

 When I stumbled into Backtalk's new location just around the corner from the Ace Hotel, I audibly gasped.
 From the arched pink racks packed with clothing by local designers to the bleached wood tables displaying delicate jewelry and colorful ceramics, the airy shop is a little slice of paradise.
 I bought a white denim poncho with oversized pompoms running down the sides (made by the in-house designer who sits at a sewing machine in the back) and wore it with my favorite Rachel Comey jean shorts all summer.
 If I could have, I would have bought at least 15 more things.
 The owner, Katie Freedle, is a total babe and a designer in her own right — look for her jewelry line, Rill Rill, scattered amongst the other cool pieces in her shop.